kamanashisroy/nginz/README.md

 Note
 ====

-Plase update the port in inc/nginz\_config.h
+Please update the port in `inc/nginz_config.h` to the appropriate value.

 Requirements
 ============